ngxx-fus/epics7-prj/readme.md

 # EPICS

-  EPICS stands for Engineering Projects in Community Service.
+  EPICS is an acronym for Engineering Projects in Community Service.

 ## About the reposistory